Azathothas/Stars/README.md

 - [p0dalirius/crawlersuseragents](https://github.com/p0dalirius/crawlersuseragents) – Python script to check if there is any differences in responses of an application when the request comes from a search engine's crawler.
 - [p0dalirius/objectwalker](https://github.com/p0dalirius/objectwalker) – A python module to explore the object tree to extract paths to interesting objects in memory.
 - [pahaz/sshtunnel](https://github.com/pahaz/sshtunnel) – SSH tunnels to remote server.
+- [persepolisdm/persepolis](https://github.com/persepolisdm/persepolis) – Persepolis is a download manager written in Python.
 - [pielco11/fav-up](https://github.com/pielco11/fav-up) – IP lookup by favicon using Shodan
 - [pirxthepilot/wtfis](https://github.com/pirxthepilot/wtfis) – Passive hostname, domain and IP lookup tool for non-robots
 - [piskvorky/smart_open](https://github.com/piskvorky/smart_open) – Utils for streaming large files (S3, HDFS, gzip, bz2...)